Isaac-tech06/Team-3-AIIE2025/README.md

 * Input - Images

-* The CNN models applies filters/kernels to the inputted image in order to extract features.
+* The CNN model applies filters/kernels to the inputted image in order to extract features.
 This results in the creation of multiple feature maps which are then flattened and fed through dense layers.
 Finally, the model outputs a set of scores which represents the model's choice of classification.

 ## Image Processing
 * Our Vehicle Type Recognition dataset featured four folders (Bus, Car, Truck, motorcycle) each with 100 images (total of 400 files in our dataset).